svaarala/duktape/doc/low-memory.rst

 In Duktape 1.0.0 functions are represented as:

 * A ``duk_hcompfuncn`` (a superset of ``duk_hobject``): represents an
-  Ecmascript function which may have a set of properties, and points to the function's data area (bytecode, constants, inner function refs).
+  ECMAScript function which may have a set of properties, and points to the function's data area (bytecode, constants, inner function refs).

 * A ``duk_hnatfunc`` (a superset of ``duk_hobject``): represents a